I Can Do All Things Through Christ?

 So it is obvious that Paul was not preaching a health and wealth gospel, or one in which God will give one success as defined by the world.

 II.
 The Immediate Context of the Verse

-"But I rejoiced in the Lord greatly that now at last you have revived your concern for me.
-Indeed your were concerned before, but you lacked opportunity" (4:10).
+"But I rejoiced in the Lord greatly that now, at last, you have revived your concern for me.
+Indeed you were concerned before, but you lacked opportunity" (4:10).

 The great Apostle then goes on to say something very profound.
 He says that even though he appreciates the gifts from the Philippians, ultimately he isn't dependent upon them.
 He has learned to be content in any circumstance in which the Lord has placed him (4:11).